nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > **Warning!**
 >
-> The event index keyed in have to be valid so that note can be created for the specified event index.
+> * The event index keyed in have to be valid so that note can be created for the specified event index.
+> * The grave accent symbol \` is an illegal character.
+If you use this symbol, the notes program will intepret it as a new line.

 <div style="page-break-after: always;"></div>